 The above discussion and table is based on 26,940,841 shares of Common Stock outstanding as of March 31, 2023, and excludes the following: (i) options to purchase an aggregate of 3,394,753 shares of our Common Stock, (ii) warrants to purchase an aggregate of 16,586,980 shares of our Common Stock, (iii) 725,000 shares of our Common Stock underlying unvested restricted stock units and (iv) 800,175 shares of our Common Stock reserved for future issuance under our 2022 Plan.
-The above discussion and table assume no exercise of the outstanding options or warrants described above.
+The above discussion and table assume no exercise of the outstanding options or warrants described above and no exercise of any pre-funded warrants offered hereby.